model-checking/kani/rmc-docs/src/tutorial-kinds-of-failure.md

 After that, you might wonder how to "prove your new implementation correct."
 After all, what does "correct" even mean?
 Often we're using a good approximation of correct, such as the equivalence of two implementations (often one much "simpler" than the other somehow).
-Here's one possible asssertion to make that obvious:
+Here's one possible assertion to make that obvious:

 ```rust
 assert!(result as u64 == (a as u64 + b as u64) / 2);